CoreMedia/ckeditor-plugins/README.md

 4. If `editor.model.document.version` is the same as remembered on `set` prevent forwarding the data to CoreMedia CMS.

+For convenience, you may consider using the [`ckeditor5-data-facade`][] that implements the described behavior.

 ## See Also

 * **[GitHub Pages][gp:ckeditor-plugins]:** These pages on GitHub Pages.